About Erika

 I begin by meeting you exactly where you are.
 Whether you’re navigating a new diagnosis, carrying the ongoing weight of chronic illness, or facing the “Why me?” moments that come with life’s challenges, our work starts with understanding — not judgment.
 Together, we’ll explore the layers of grief, the impact of stigma, and the emotions shaping your experience.

 I use a blend of evidence-based therapies, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Trauma-Focused CBT, to help you see how thoughts, feelings, and actions connect.
-I also incorporate Motivational Interviewing and Narrative Therapy to support growth, self-compassion, and healing.
+I also incorporate Motivational Interviewing, Narrative Therapy and Mindfulness to support growth, self-compassion, and healing.

 I work with children (ages 9–18) and adults of all ages, individually or within family systems, creating a space that is safe, supportive, and grounded in empathy.